nus-cs2103/website-base/schedule/week8/commentary-tee3201-fragment.md

 {% endcall %}
 <!-- ---------------------------------------------------------------------------- -->
 {% call topic_preamble("SDLC Process Models", reuse=false) %}
 Given below is a brief introduction to the some _processes_ (i.e., approaches for running the project) by software projects.
-As you are not required to follow these in your project, we only aim to get an awareness of these processes in this module.
+As you are not required to follow these in your project, we only aim to get an awareness of these processes in this course.
 {% endcall %}
 <!-- ---------------------------------------------------------------------------- -->